 The total expense ratio (TER) is the annualised percentage of the fund's average assets under management that has been used to pay the fund's actual expenses over the past three years.
 Transaction costs are a necessary cost in administering the fund and impact fund returns.
-They should not be considered in isolation as returns may be impacted by many other factors over time, including market returns, the type of financial product, the investment decisions of the investment manager and the TER.
-Since fund returns are quoted after the deduction of these expenses, the TER and Transaction Costs should not be deducted again from the published returns.
+They should not be considered in isolation, as returns may be impacted by many other factors over time, including market returns, the type of financial product, the investment decisions of the investment manager and the TER.
+Since fund returns are quoted after the deduction of these expenses, the TER and transaction costs should not be deducted again from published returns.
 A higher TER does not necessarily imply a poor return, nor does a low TER imply a good return.
+The TER and transaction costs cannot be determined accurately because of the short lifespan of the specific class of the financial product.
+Calculations are based on actual data where possible and best estimates where actual data is not available.